Xia Baolong's six-day visit to Hong Kong to "investigate" the political signal he is trying to convey- BBC News 中文 - Breaking Latest News

-Xia Baolong, executive deputy head of the Hong Kong and Macao Work Leading Group of the Central Committee of the Communist Party of China and director of the Hong Kong and Macao Affairs Office, “visited” Hong Kong for six days from April 13 to 18.
-The length and scale were different from the previous ones, and there were many “historic” scenes.
+Xia Baolong, executive deputy head of the Hong Kong and Macao Work Leading Group of the Central Committee of the Communist Party of China and director of the Hong Kong and Macao Affairs Office, “investigated” Hong Kong for six days from April 13 to 18, and attended 36 research activities.
+Historic” scene.

 This is the first visit to Hong Kong by Beijing officials as a “party organization” after the Chinese government announced the reorganization of the Hong Kong and Macau Affairs Office.